 Italics his.
 In other words, the supernatural creature is wearing a sheet as his ghost costume.
 Is the form already decadent by 1904, succumbing to the rarefied pleasures of meta-fiction and parody?
 From me, this is not a complaint.

 The first sentence of “Rats” features the link to “Oh Whistle”:

 'And if you was to walk through the bedrooms now, you'd see the ragged, mouldy bedclothes a-heaving and a-heaving like seas.
 And a-heaving and a-heaving with what?' he says.
 ‘Why, with the rats under 'em.'

 This marvelous and insane bit of dialogue supplies the title and inspires the narrator to tell an entirely different story that, he specifies, has no rats in it at all, but does involve heaving bedclothes.
 Neither the rats nor the coot who delights in them are ever explained or even mentioned again.

 Instead, there is an old inn and a locked room and a lodger too curious for his own good.
 “Rats” is short and punchy, so there is hardly room for the ghost, but when it appears it is efficient enough.
 James’s descriptions of its movement are especially nice.
 The matter of factness of the innkeeper at the end of the story is amusing: he leaves the ghost alone, it leaves him alone.
 A sensible man.

 I have come up with a new way to categorize ghost stories.
 There are the characters who deny the ghost, who resist it, and those who accept its rules or existence.
 Gaskell’s nurse is not even superstitious: she simply observes the spirits, learns their rules, and does her duty.
-The nitwit in “Rats” and the skeptic in "Oh Whistle" nearly gets themselves killed because they does not believe their own senses.
+The nitwit in “Rats” and the skeptic in “Oh Whistle” nearly gets themselves killed because they do not believe their own senses.